Racist text messages referencing slavery raise alarms in multiple states and prompt investigations

 “I wasn’t in slavery.
 My mother wasn't in slavery.
 But we’re a couple of generations away.
 So, when you think about how brutal and awful slavery was for our people, it’s awful and concerning,” Dunham said.

-About six middle school students in Montgomery County, Pennsylvania, received the messages too, said Megan Shafer, acting superintendent of the Lower Merion School District.
+About six middle school students in Montgomery County, Pa., received the messages too, said Megan Shafer, acting superintendent of the Lower Merion School District.

 “The racist nature of these text messages is extremely disturbing, made even more so by the fact that children have been targeted,” she wrote in a letter to parents.